 Tamkaliks Celebration (Pow Wow)

 Tamkaliks is a three day celebration of traditional Native American culture.
-It is also a place and time where local people can observe and learn about that culture and a bridge of friendship between the former and present inhabitants of the Wallowa County.
+It is also a place and time where local people can observe and learn about the culture and build a bridge of friendship between the former and present inhabitants of Wallowa County.

 Travel Oregon makes every effort to provide accurate information to make your visit to Oregon enjoyable.
 However event prices and times may change without notice.
 Please call ahead for the most up-to-date information.